On October 28 - November 15, 2019, artist Yana Novotorova from Germany with Ukrainian origin is in residence at IZOLYATSIA.

 On November 13, at 8 pm, Yana and her colleagues will present the results of their research during their performance at IZONE (Naberezhno-Luhova, 8), studio 1, 4th floor.

-This residency is made possible by NRW KULTURsekretariat (Germany).
+This residency is made possible by NRW KULTURsekretariat (Germany) and EMERGENCE: Living Heritage / Reframing Memory project.